 With the expansion of the alliance, we can offer a full range of access control related products available on a global basis to support customer programs.
 To identify this powerful combination of independent companies focused on working together, we renamed the joint venture Vehicle Access Systems Technology LLC (VAST LLC).
 We now refer to the combination of the alliance structure and joint venture as "VAST Automotive Group" (VAST).
 WITTE is now called WITTE Automotive, and ADAC is now doing business as ADAC Automotive.
 We have adopted a common graphic image in which we share a logo mark and colors, and a specific VAST logo used on the partners' printed and electronic presentation materials.
 What is now VAST made investments with a local partner in Brazil in September, 2001, and local partners in China in March, 2002.
 However, during fiscal 2010, VAST LLC purchased the remaining 40 percent interest of its local partners in the China venture.
-VAST China is now wholly owned by VAST LLC and had annual net sales of approximately \$209.0 million and \$152 million during fiscal 2021 and 2020, respectively.
-This was an important step which gives STRATTEC a one-third interest in VAST China's activities in the important growing Chinese/Asian market for manufacturing and assembly of painted door handles, locksets and latch products.
+VAST China is now wholly owned by VAST LLC and had annual net sales of approximately \$190.4 million and \$209.0 million during fiscal 2022 and 2021, respectively.
+This gave STRATTEC a one-third interest in VAST China's activities in the Chinese/Asian market for manufacturing and assembly of painted door handles, locksets and latch products.
 VAST China currently operates out of two manufacturing facilities in Taicang and Jingzhou, China.
 The Fuzhou, China facility closed during our fiscal 2021, and the land and building are currently for sale.
-In March, 2014, VAST LLC purchased the remaining 49 percent interest of its local partner in Brazil, which had annual net sales of approximately \$1.5 million and \$1.4 million during fiscal years 2021 and 2020, respectively.
+In March, 2014, VAST LLC purchased the remaining 49 percent interest of its local partner in Brazil, which had annual net sales of approximately \$1.3 million and \$1.5 million during fiscal years 2022 and 2021, respectively.

 On April 30, 2015 VAST LLC executed a purchase agreement to become a 50:50 Joint Venture partner with Minda Management Services Limited, an affiliate of both Minda Corporation Limited and Spark Minda, Ashok Minda Group of New Delhi, India (collectively, "Minda").
 As part of this transaction, VAST acquired a fifty percent equity interest in the former Minda-Valeo Security Systems joint venture entity, based in Pune, India.
 This joint venture entity was renamed Minda-VAST Access Systems ("Minda-VAST").
-Minda-VAST has operations in Pune and Delhi and had annual sales of approximately \$23.8 million and \$18.0 million during fiscal years 2021 and 2020, respectively.
+Minda-VAST has operations in Pune and Delhi and had annual sales of approximately \$29.4 million and \$23.8 million during fiscal years 2022 and 2021, respectively.
 Minda is a leading manufacturer of security & access products and handles, for both OEMs and the aftermarket in India.
 Minda-VAST financial results are accounted for on the equity method of accounting by VAST LLC.

-For further VAST LLC financial information, see "Equity Earnings (Loss) of Joint Ventures" included in Notes to Financial Statements under Item 8 in this Form 10-K.
+For further VAST LLC financial information, see "Equity Earnings of Joint Ventures" included in Notes to Financial Statements under Item 8 in this Form 10-K.

 VAST is the embodiment of STRATTEC's, WITTE's and ADAC's globalization strategy.
-We are developing VAST as a global brand with which we are jointly pursuing business with identified global customers.
-Those identified customers are General Motors, Ford, Fiat/Chrysler, Volkswagen, Honda, Volvo, Renault/Nissan and Hyundai/Kia.
+Collectively as a group, we are developing VAST as a global brand with which we are jointly pursuing business with identified global customers.
+Those identified customers are General Motors, Ford, Stellantis (formerly Fiat Chrysler), Volkswagen, BMW, Daimler, Honda, Volvo, Renault/Nissan and Hyundai/Kia.